Snippets of Adele's '25' leaked, removed days ahead of release

-NEW YORK (Reuters) - Parts of Adele’s much anticipated new album “25” were reported on Wednesday to have been leaked online ahead of the official Nov.
+NEW YORK, Nov 18 (Reuters) - Parts of Adele’s much anticipated new album “25” were reported on Wednesday to have been leaked online ahead of the official Nov.
 20 release of the Grammy-winning British singer’s first release in four years.

 Adele’s 2011 album “21” won six Grammy awards and sold more than 30 million copies worldwide, and the new release is expected to be the biggest selling album of 2015.